adammurdoch/ansi-control-sequence-util/README.md

         - 90 - 97 <x> bold foreground
         - 100 - 107 <x> bold background
 - Render unrecognized control sequences in `AnsiConsole` and `HtmlFormatter` in some highly visible way.
-- Escape text content in `HtmlFormatter`.
+- `HtmlFormatter` improvements:
-- `HtmlFormatter` should stream to an `OutputStream`.
+    - Should stream to an `OutputStream`.
-- `DiagnosticConsole.contents()` should split lines.
+    - Escape text content.
 - `AnsiConsole` improvements:
-    - Handle foreground colours
+    - Support background color: erase should fill with background color?
     - When replacing tail of span with another span, check whether next span has target attributes already
     - When overwriting span contents at offset 0 of span, maybe merge with previous
     - When erasing bold span that is adjacent to non-bold span
+- `DiagnosticConsole` improvements:
+    - `contents()` should split lines.
 - Add a strongly typed visitor that accepts only text tokens
 - Add a strongly typed visitor that accepts only text and text attribute tokens